zaxguo/p1-kernel/docs/ssh-proxy.md

 ### Troubleshooting

 Things like Windows auto update may break VSCode's ssh configuration that worked previously.
-In this case, deleting (or moving to other places) the .vscode-server folder on the course servers (under the p1-kernel/ directory), close the remote connection, and close the local VSCode program.
+In this case, try deleting (or moving to other places) the `.vscode-server` folder on the course servers (under the `p1-kernel/` directory), close all remote connections, and close the local VSCode program.
 Then start from a clean slate.

 If things still break, seek help from the online discussion forum.
 Provide the following information:

 - the error message of VSCode
-- the PowerShell output when you try to connect to **granger1** from the PowerShell command line
+- the PowerShell output when you try to connect to **granger1** from the PowerShell command line.
+Have you tried **granger2**?
-- any recent Windows/VSCode updates
+- any recent Windows/VSCode updates?
 - any other relevant information